 4. Combining AI with Human Creativity

 While AI automates repetitive GTM tasks such as market research, outbound copy creation, and basic analytics, it cannot replace the creative edge humans bring.
-Alison Wagonfeld from Google Cloud highlights the continued importance of delivering emotionally resonant messages and brand narratives.
 A hybrid approach, AI plus human creativity, is proving to be the secret formula.
+As AI continues to streamline content creation and marketing workflows, many founders rely on tools like humanize AI to refine messaging, improve clarity, and maintain a consistent brand voice across campaigns.

 A How-To Guide: Using AI to Boost Your Go-to-Market Approach